dan-da/hd-wallet-derive/README.md

 Derivation reports show privkey (wif encoded), xprv, xpub, and address.

+Input can be a xprv key, xpub key, or bip39 mnemonic string (eg 12 words) with optional password.

 This tool can be used in place of your wallet software if it is misbehaving or if you just want to see more information about your wallet addresses, including private keys and addresses you haven't even used yet.